Bell's Boys

 hile Wilbur and Orville were in Europe, a group of aviation enthusiasts came together in America that would give the Wrights a run for their money.
 Alexander Graham Bell, inventor of the telephone, had a passionate interest in aviation and had experimented with scientific kites since 1891.
 He was also a good friend of the Dr. Samuel P. Langley, the lately deceased head of the Smithsonian and builder of the unsuccessful Aerodrome.
 In many ways, Bell was Langley's successor — a Washington insider determined to develop a practical airplane with the apparent blessing of the U.S. Army.

-In September of 1907, he organized the Aerial Experiment Association to build a practical airplane.
+Over the summer and fall of 1907, he organized the Aerial Experiment Association to build a practical airplane.
 It was a small group.
-Bell and his wife first enlisted engineering student John McCurdy and balloonist Fredrick Baldwin.
-Next came Army aviation expert Lieutenant Thomas Selfridge, who was actually reassigned by the Army to the A.E.A. — proof that Bell had the Army's support.
-(And surprising when you consider the Army insisted to the Wright brothers that it had no requirements for a flying machine.)
+Bell and his wife Mabel first enlisted engineering student John McCurdy and balloonist Fredrick W. "Casey" Baldwin.
+Next came Army aviation expert Lieutenant Thomas Selfridge, who had been recently joined the new Aeronautical Division of the U.S. Army Signal Corps.
+Bell pulled a big string, asking his friend President Theodore Roosevelt to reassign Selfridge to the A.E.A.
 The last to join was motorcycle manufacturer Glenn Curtiss.
-Curtiss had recently build several motors for both Bell and Baldwin to use in aviation projects.
-He had offered his motors to the Wright Brothers in 1906, but they had turned him down.
+Curtiss had recently build several motors for Bell and Thomas Baldwin (no relation to Casey) to use in aviation projects.
+(He had offered his motors to the Wright Brothers in 1906, but they had declined.)
+Mabel Bell funded the group for $20,000.

-Encouraged, the A.E.A. began work on their second airplane, the White Wing, designed by Baldwin.
-Similar to the first, Baldwin added ailerons for roll control.
-He also installed wheels on the skids, as the ice was fast disappearing in Hammondsport.
-Baldwin, Selfridge, McCurdy, and Curtiss all flew it in May of 1908.
-Curtiss turned in the best performance, flying 1017 feet.
-The White Wing was wrecked shortly thereafter, and the group gamely began work on a third airplane.
+Far from being disappointed, the A.E.A. was encouraged by the performance of the Red Wing. and immediately began work on their second airplane, this one, designed by Casey Baldwin.
+They had only enough red silk left to cover the tail of the new airplane; the remaining surfaces were covered in white silk that gave the aircraft its name: White Wing.
+The design was very similar to Selfridge's Red Wing, but Baldwin added ailerons for roll control.
+He also installed wheels on the skids, as the ice was fast disappearing on Lake Keuka.
+Baldwin, Selfridge, McCurdy, and Curtiss all flew it at a trotting track near Hammondsport between May18 and 23 of 1908.
+Curtiss turned in the best performance, flying 1017 feet (310 meters).
+On its last flight, the White Wing flipped over and was badly damaged.
+The group gamely began work on a third airplane.

 In Their Own Words